gretaisafantasy/gretaisafantasy.github.io/index.md

 ### Java

 - [Shape](https://github.com/gretaisafantasy/Java_Shape)<br>
-This program sort the list of shapes into ascending order by area.
+This program sorts the list of shapes into ascending order by area.

 ### Python